iterative/dvc.org/public/static/docs/command-reference/install.md

 running `git checkout master`.

-We also see that the first `dvc status` tells us about differences between the project <abbr>cache</abbr> and the data files currently in the workspace.
+We also see that the first `dvc status` tells us about differences between the project's <abbr>cache</abbr> and the data files currently in the workspace.
 Git changed the DVC-files in the workspace, which changed references to data files.
 What `dvc status` did is inform us the data files in the workspace no longer matched the checksums in the [DVC-files](/doc/user-guide/dvc-file-format).